umasuo/code_analyzer/README.md

 ```

 ## 3. Change `build.gradle` to Apply Code Analyzer and Test Coverage
+Because we apply code analyzers, Spock test and coverage in the above files, we just include them to the `build.gradle` to enable their functions.

 ### 3.1 Add External classpath Dependency
 Add `classpath 'com.palantir:jacoco-coverage:0.4.0'` in the `buildscript { dependencies {...}}` section.